ava-labs/avalanche-docs/docs/specs/blueberry.md

   - AddValidatorTx,
   - AddDelegatorTx,
   - AddSubnetValidatorTx.
-- _Proposal Blocks_ may contain a single transaction of the following types:
+- _Proposal Blocks_ may contain a single transaction of the following type:
   - RewardValidatorTx,
 - _Options blocks_, i.e. _Commit Block_ and _Abort Block_ do not contain any transactions.